 Hydrogen peroxide (H2O2) is water with an additional unstable oxygen molecule or an oxidizer.
 Its composition is truly valuable to the horticulturist because as hydrogen peroxide breaks down and loses its unstable oxygen molecule, it turns into water: H2O.
 Water is obviously non-toxic to plants and beneficial microorganisms so it is an ideal byproduct of sterilization.

-I prefer hydrogen peroxide to bleach for the sterilization of reservoirs, hydroponic systems and all propagation equipment including clone machines.
-Reservoirs, cloning equipment and hydroponic systems can be wiped down with a clean rag saturated in 3 per cent hydrogen peroxide.
+I prefer hydrogen peroxide to bleach for the sterilization of nutrient reservoirs, hydroponic systems and all propagation equipment including clone machines.
+Reservoirs, cloning equipment, and hydroponic systems can be wiped down with a clean rag saturated in 3 per cent hydrogen peroxide.

 For larger hydroponic systems or systems that are too difficult to wipe down, a diluted 35 per cent hydrogen peroxide (2:1 water to 35 per cent hydrogen peroxide) solution can be run through the system for one hour.
 Rinse the system with clean water to rinse out any remaining hydrogen peroxide before returning the plants.